Cooking Gorgeous

 Notes

-• Resting the dough balls after shaping makes the dough easy to roll out as thinly as possible.
+• Resting the dough balls makes them easier to roll thinly.

-• Stack the cooked lavash bread up on a plate, and wrap them up with a clean kitchen towel to keep them warm and soft while cooking the rest.
+• Stack the cooked lavash on a plate and cover with a clean kitchen towel straight away.

 Nutrition